 Rabbi Yocheved Mintz became the second spiritual leader of Valley Outreach Synagogue, now known as Congregation P’nai Tikvah, in the summer of 2005/5765.
 With a long and loving relationship with the Reconstructionist Movement, Rabbi Mintz is grateful to its founder, the late Rabbi Emeritus, Rabbi Richard Schachet, for entrusting her with the spiritual leadership of this community.

 The first female president of and an active member of the Las Vegas Board of Rabbis, Rabbi Mintz is also on the boards of both the Clark County Ministerial Association and the Interfaith Council of Southern Nevada.
 A well-known teacher of Judaic studies, Rabbi Mintz is also Managing Director of the Las Vegas Jewish Center for Education, Media, and the Arts.
 In addition, Rabbi Mintz brought the Melton Adult Jewish Mini-School to the Las Vegas valley in 2012, raising the bar in adult Jewish educational opportunities in the area.

-Rabbi Mintz was married to Dr. Alan Mintz (z”l) for nearly 48 years, is the mother of four, grandmother of fourteen, and is often seen in the company of Shayna and Shepsi, her two German Shepherds.
+Rabbi Mintz was married to Dr. Alan Mintz (z”l) for nearly 48 years, is the mother of four, grandmother of fourteen, and great-grandmother of four.

 Clergy and Staff

 Cantor: Marla Goldberg

 Rabbinic Intern: Jamie Hyams